particle-iot/docs/src/content/hardware/migration-guides/b-series-electron-migration-guide.md

 ### RTC (Real-time clock)

-- The E Series module has the ability to use an external lithium coin cell or supercap to power the RTC when the MCU is unpowered.
+- The E-Series module has the ability to use an external lithium coin cell or supercap to power the RTC when the MCU is unpowered.
 This feature is difficult to access on the Electron (requires removing a resistor on the module) and does not exist on Gen 3 devices.
 - The RTC on Gen 3 devices is not really a real-time clock.
 It's basically just a counter, and some advanced wakeup features are not possible on Gen 3 devices.
 These features were not enabled by Device OS on Gen 2 devices, either, so this is generally not an issue.
 - On Gen 3 devices, in `HIBERNATE` sleep mode the RTC does not run, so it is not possible to wake by time, and the system clock will not be set until you connect to the cloud again. `ULTRA_LOW_POWER` is recommended instead.
 - The Tracker SoM has a separate real-time clock and watchdog (AM1805) chip allowing it to wake from `HIBERNATE` based on time.